romkatv/powerlevel10k/README.md

 #### Further color customizations

-For every segment you can specify foreground and background color by setting them in your `~/.zshrc`:
+For each segment in your prompt, you can specify a foreground and background color by setting them in your `~/.zshrc`.
+For example, to change the appearance of the `time` segment, you would use:

     POWERLEVEL9K_TIME_FOREGROUND='red'
     POWERLEVEL9K_TIME_BACKGROUND='blue'

-This will change the appearance of the `time` segment.
-Take the segment names from the Chapter `Segment Customization`.
-Some of the Segments have special color variables, as they change the colors according some internal rules.
+Use the segment names from the above section `Segment Customization`.
+Some of the Segments have special color variables, as they change the colors according to some internal rules.
 These Segments are `vcs`, `rspec_stats`, `symfony2_tests`:

+    # General VCS color segments:
     POWERLEVEL9K_VCS_FOREGROUND='blue'
     POWERLEVEL9K_VCS_DARK_FOREGROUND='black'
     POWERLEVEL9K_VCS_BACKGROUND='green'
     # If VCS changes are detected:
     POWERLEVEL9K_VCS_MODIFIED_FOREGROUND='red'
     POWERLEVEL9K_VCS_MODIFIED_BACKGROUND='cyan'

     # rspec_stats for good test coverage
     POWERLEVEL9K_RSPEC_STATS_GOOD_FOREGROUND='blue'
     POWERLEVEL9K_RSPEC_STATS_GOOD_BACKGROUND='green'